geekaholic/ii.do/README.md

 * (2) Then do Task 2
 ```

-6) To view tasks from anywhere define an alias in your ~/.bash_profile
+6) To view tasks from anywhere define an alias in your ~/.bash_profile or ~/.bashrc

 ```
 alias t='~/Downloads/ii.do/iido'